Internship Advantage-Definition and Disclaimer

 Thus, it is inconceivable how any internship-worthy experience could pass the 6-Point Test and be unpaid.
 Please note this only applies to for-profit organizations; not-for-profit organizations are not covered by this.

-- The Cooperative Education and Internship Association (CEIA) issued their CEIA Position on Unpaid Internships.
+- The Cooperative Education and Internship Association (CEIA) maintains information on their Internship Program Network.

 - MTSU Office of the University Counsel Memorandum on Unpaid Internships.